moinejf/abc2svg/README.md

 ### Build

-To build the **abc2svg** scripts in your machine, you must first get the files from [github](https://github.com/moinejf/abc2svg), either as a `tar.gz` or `.zip` file, or by cloning the repository:
+If you want to build the **abc2svg** scripts in your machine, you must first get the files from [github](https://github.com/moinejf/abc2svg), either as a `tar.gz` or `.zip` file, or by cloning the repository: